Iran's Political Elite

 - Makarem-Shirazi, Ayatollah Naser (1926–) Powerful ayatollah and source of emulation.
 Son of a trader, he was born in Shiraz and attended seminary school in Qom.
 He was jailed and exiled in the pre-revolutionary period, and he defended more conservative Islamic positions against lay intellectuals like Ali Shariati.
 After the revolution, he served in the Assembly of Experts that drafted the constitution and then refused to hold other governmental posts.
 He issued a fatwa objecting to women attending stadiums to watch soccer matches.

 - Mashaei, Esfandiar Rahim (1960– ) One of Ahmadinejad’s closest confidants.
 Born in Ramsar, his career began with the Revolutionary Guards in that city and then in the Kurdistan region where he fought against Kurdish and Mojahedin-e Khalq forces as an intelligence officer.
 He subsequently served in both the intelligence and the interior ministries and then joined Ahmadinejad in the Tehran municipality.
 He served as vice president and head of the Cultural Heritage Organization in Ahmadinejad’s first term and the chief of the Office of the President since 2009.
-It is rumored that Ahmadinejad would like to see him as his replacement in the2013 presidential elections.
+It was rumored that Ahmadinejad wanted to see him as his replacement in the 2013 presidential elections, but the Guardian Council disqualified him from running.
 Mashaei’s daughter is married to Ahmadinejad's oldest son.

 - Meshkini, Ayatollah Ali-Akbar (1921–2007) Served for 27 years (1980–2007) as the Chairman of the Assembly of Experts.
 Born into a clerical family from the province of Ardabil, he studied theology in the Qom seminary with Khomeini.
 He was heavily involved in drafting the land reform legislation after the revolution and served on the central committee of the Association of the Militant Clergy (Jame`eh-ye Ruhaniyyat-e Mobarez).